 This tutorial will teach you how to create a PPTP VPN server using a Mikrotik router, from scratch.
 Basically, almost every SOHO Mikrotik router has a SOHO configuration by default, which in most cases it is enough for small office or home usage.

-In the following tutorial you will see several tips and steps how to create and use the VPN server which is already part of the operating system of Mikrotik, RouterOS.
+In the following tutorial, you will see several tips and steps on how to create and use the VPN server which is already part of the operating system of Mikrotik, RouterOS.

 Resetting the router, without the default configuration.

 Since this tutorial is about creating the PPTP Server from scratch, meaning without any configuration on the router, our first step is to reset the router.

 P.S.
 Always upgrade your router to the latest version.

 - Login to the router using winbox.exe (a specialized app created by Mikrotik for accessing, configuring and maintaining RouterOS devices) which you can download on the official website for free.
 Every router is factory pre-configured with the IP address 192.168.88.1/24.
 The default username is admin with no password.
 After you open the app you will need to open the Neighbors tab, which will show you your Mikrotik device (see pic)You can either you click the MAC address or the IP address and click Connect to enter the router.

 Tip: After you log in, change the username & password of the router.

 - The next thing is the operation for resetting the router without running the default configuration.On the main menu on which is located on the left side, click System which will open the additional menu with features.
 After that, you will locate and click the Reset Configuration option which will open a new window.Check the No Default Configuration option and click the Reset Configuration Button.

 After this just disconnect and reconnect on the router by clicking on the MAC address.